 \textbf{A Motivating Example:} \citet{higle_sen_1996} introduce CEP1, a two-stage machine capacity expansion problem for a flexible manufacturing facility.
-The decision maker must plan the expansion of production capacity for $m$ parts on $n_{\text{machines}}$ machines.
+The decision-maker must plan the expansion of production capacity for $N$ parts on $n_{\text{machines}}$ machines.
 In its baseline state, machine $j \in [n_{\text{machines}}] \coloneq [1,2,\hdots, n_{\text{machines}}]$ is available for $h_j$ hours per week, with additional hours available at a cost of $c_j$ per hour.
 Machines have usage limits and require maintenance based on usage.
 Part type $i \in [m]$ can be produced on machine $j$ at a rate of $a_{ij}$ with cost $g_{ij}$ per hour.
 The demand $\omega_{i}$ for product type $i$ is uncertain.
-First, the decision maker determines machine capacities (first stage) and then creates a production plan to minimize costs after demand $\omega_i$ is realized (second stage).
+First, the decision-maker determines machine capacities (first stage) and then creates a production plan to minimize costs after demand $\omega_i$ is realized (second stage).
 Unmet demand is subcontracted at a premium.
 In the original problem, capacity decisions are made weekly, but if product demand fluctuates more frequently, adjusting capacity more often (e.g., minutely) may be valuable.
 This situation could arise if the product demands come from a manufacturing line with variable product demand.
-Here, context $\bs{x}$ includes data from the assembly line, such as past demands.
-Capacity decisions must be made quickly while incorporating the uncertain demand, its relationship to the known context, and the available recourse.
+Here, the context $\bs{x}$ includes data from the assembly line, such as past demand data.
+Capacity decisions must be made quickly while accounting for uncertain demand, its relationship to the known context, and available recourse.